ginogeorgiev/Unity-Prototyping-Toolkit/docs/Cameras/Cameras.md

 4. **Adjust the Settings**:
     - For the camera using Cinemachine, you can fine-tune its behavior and properties by modifying the **Cinemachine Settings**.
 This allows you to control aspects such as camera movement, tracking, and transitions.
-    - For the RTS (Real-Time Strategy) camera, you will need to adjust the **RTS_Camera_settings** asset.
+    - For the RTS (Real-Time Strategy) camera, you will also need to adjust the **RTS_Camera_settings** asset.
 This asset contains specific settings for the RTS camera, such as zoom levels, rotation limits, and panning speed.
       You can create a new asset using the "Create Asset" menu (Create/PrototypingToolkit/Cameras/RTS Camera Settings) or make a copy of the existing asset to customize it according to your needs.![[Pasted image 20230705122222.png]]

 Feel free to experiment with the camera settings and iterate on them to achieve the desired camera behavior for your game.